Sid Fournet

 Sidney Fredrick Fournet (August 27, 1932 – April 23, 2011) was an American professional football player who was a defensive lineman for three seasons with the Los Angeles Rams, and Pittsburgh Steelers of the National Football League (NFL), and two seasons each for the American Football League (AFL)'s Dallas Texans, and New York Titans.
 A two-way lineman who played college football as a guard and tackle in college for the LSU Tigers, he was named to the 1954 College All-America team and was a two-time, first-team All-Southeastern Conference selection.
+He was drafted in the second round with the 20th overall pick in the 1955 NFL draft by the Rams.